Role of Smart Contract Lifecycle Management (CLM) in Information Technology (IT) Sector

 4. Contract Execution: eSignatures are used to remotely sign contracts

-5. Contract Storage: Contracts are tagged & stored in a central repository
+5. Contract Repository: Contracts are tagged & stored in a central repository

 6. Contract Performance & Tracking: Contract intelligence tools track contract performance and create actionable insights